serkan-ozal/ankaracloudmeetup-bigdata-demo/README.md

 This demo was prepared for the **July, 2016 - Ankara Cloud Meetup - Big Data on AWS** talk to show big data services and their usages on AWS.

+You can access the presentation from [here](https://github.com/serkan-ozal/ankaracloudmeetup-bigdata-demo/tree/master/presentation/Big Data on AWS.pdf).

 To run demo yourself, please follow steps below.

 2. Steps